 “They said he was injured?”
 The woman asked, taking a long, lustful drag of the cigarette, smoke curling from the corners of her red lips.

 The second man, scrawny with long fingers and a hooked, beak-like nose, flipped through the contents of a tiny black notepad.
+His coat hung lifeless on his lanky body.
 “Chest injury, two identical markings.
 It was freely bleeding as he was making his way out.”

 He clutched his chest, panic making a red edge to his vision.
 He played his cold hands over the wounds in the hope that he could will them to stop bleeding.